 What happens when the expert staff of Padre Island National Seashore’s sea turtle program cannot find a Kemp’s ridley sea turtle nest?
 They call in Ridley Ranger!
 Ridley Ranger was a Cairn terrier that had been trained to help find Kemp’s ridley sea turtle nests.

 Kemp’s ridley sea turtles are the smallest of all sea turtles found in the Gulf of Mexico.
 They only weigh 80-100 pounds.
 They often come ashore to nest during very windy or stormy weather conditions.
-The winds and rain blow and wash away the turtle’s tracks and scent, making it harder for predators to find and eat the turtle's eggs.
-But it also makes it much harder for our staff to find and protect the nest.
+The winds and rain blow and wash away the turtle’s tracks and scent, making it harder for predators to find and eat her eggs.
+But it also makes it much harder for our staff to find and protect her nest.

 Dr. Shaver, Chief of the Division of Sea Turtle Science and Recovery at the park, decided to train her dog, Ridley, to help find nests that were very difficult to find.
 After months of intensive training, Ridley joined the sea turtle team.
 Since then, he has demonstrated his dog detective skills more than once.

 Ridley helped the Kemp’s ridley recovery project from time to time.
 His contributions to sea turtle conservation have been discussed in a variety of media.
 His success in finding and saving sea turtle nests has been featured in several books, including Dogs of Courage: The Heroism and Heart of Working Dogs Around the World by Lisa Rogak.
 Ridley has also been featured in articles/media by the Cairn Terrier Club of America, the Corpus Christi Caller Times, Bark Magazine, Dog Fancy, AKC Family Dog Magazine, and Texas Parks and Wildlife.